Icon of a document with a circular chart and three lines of text.

 Challenges

-Limited Content: Student Affairs does not have a dedicated photography team.
-Sourcing images for the annual report required avoiding repeat photos from previous years, adding complexity to selecting visuals that met both aesthetic and production standards.
+Limited Content: NYU Student Affairs does not have a dedicated photography team.
+Sourcing images for the annual report required avoiding repeat photos from the previous year, adding constraints to selecting visuals that met both aesthetic and production standards.

 Key Takeaways